Cray-HPE/docs-csm/operations/iuf/examples/iuf_run.md

 # `iuf run` Examples

-**`NOTE`** Due the the large number of arguments available for `iuf run` invocations, the following examples omit certain arguments in order to focus on those of interest for each example.
+**`NOTE`** Due to the large number of arguments available for `iuf run` invocations, these examples only include often used key arguments.

 (`ncn-m001#`) Execute stages `process-media` through `deliver-product` for activity `admin-230126`.